Part of a series of articles titled Managing Resilient Forests Initiative for Eastern National Parks.

-Support collaboration between parks and I&M networks to integrate Inventory and Monitoring data into management decision-making.
-Ongoing monitoring not only keeps track of management progress but creates a framework for adapting that management over time.
-In an adaptive management framework, collaboration between parks, I&M, regional biologists, and Invasive Plant Management Teams facilitates the implementation of resilient forest management based on current forest conditions in parks.
+The Resilient Forests Initiative supports collaboration between national parks and I&M networks to integrate Inventory & Monitoring data into management decision-making.
+Long-term monitoring not only tracks the status and trends of forest condition, but creates a framework for steering forest management toward desired goals.
+In this adaptive management framework, collaboration is encouraged between parks, I&M, regional biologists, and Invasive Plant Management Teams.

 For More information

 Visit: Resilient Forests Initiative Resources and Support (NPS only)